7gxycn08/Taskbar-Delay/README.md

 2.Adds a delay of set duration before the taskbar hides when the mouse is moved away from it. `Default Is 0.5 Seconds.`

+3.To adjust how long the task bar will be visible before hiding edit `Config.ini delay value` and set it to the desired value in seconds.

 The Preview video is set to `5 seconds delay.`